 This Scottish Government Bill was introduced by the Deputy First Minister and Cabinet Secretary for Education and Skills, John Swinney MSP, on 1 September 2020.

-The Equalities and Human Rights Committee has been designated lead Committee for Stage 1 scrutiny of the Bill.
+The Equalities and Human Rights Committee was designated the lead Committee for Stage 1 scrutiny on 9 September 2020.